iMokhles/SCfeatures/README.md

 ## how to install

+disable all tweaks loading inside the modified version

 you need to install optool ( or download it and change line 65 to pointing it to the correct path in modify_app )

 connect your device and login with your developer account id in Xcode